saezlab/kinact/1_installation.md

 title: Installation
 ---

 As of now, `kinact` is not yet a proper python package available via `pip`.
-Therefore, installation is a bit more tedious, but should be more or less straightforward, since kinact does not need any fancy dependencies.
+Therefore, the installation is a bit more tedious, but should nevertheless be more or less straightforward, since `kinact` does not need any fancy dependencies.

 ## Mac/Linux Users